chentsulin/awesome-graphql/README.md

 * [learning-graphql](https://github.com/mugli/learning-graphql) - An attempt to learn GraphQL.
 * [Learn Relay](https://www.learnrelay.org/) - A comprehensive introduction to Relay
 * [Learn Apollo](https://www.learnapollo.com/) - A hands-on tutorial for Apollo GraphQL Client
+* [Shopify GraphQL Design Tutorial](https://github.com/Shopify/graphql-design-tutorial) - This tutorial was originally created by [Shopify](https://www.shopify.ca/) for internal purposes.
+We've created a public version of it since we think it's useful to anyone creating a GraphQL API.

 ## License